 Domestic violence is about control and exercising power.
 Characteristically, it mostly takes place in private.
-Here, the private environment or private sphere often obscures the offence and protects the perpetrator.
-Women and children don't want to, and often can't talk about the offences.
-They are afraid of the perpetrator.
-Neighbours are also often out of their depth when they hear screams and hitting as witnesses of violence.
+Here, the private environment or private sphere often also protects the perpetrator.
+Women and children don't want to and often can't talk about the offences.
+They are afraid of their husband's/father's violence.
+Many are also afraid that the police will break up the family if they talk about the violence taking place in the home, and therefore remain silent.
+They are trapped in a very stressful situation.
 Domestic violence manifests as